 The following uses and activities are regulated in the Undeveloped Floodplain.
-Regulations listed below are in addition to the restrictions for floodplains contained in this Subchapter.

-1..
-Permitted Uses and Activities
+1. Permitted Uses and Activities

 The following permitted uses and activities are allowed if in compliance with the Subchapter 19 Drainage Standards and Chapter 30 of the Code of Ordinances: